JavaScript Injector

 XXXXXXXXXXXXXXXXXXXXXXXXXX

-Luckily, we can use JavaScript to close this dialogue.
+Luckily, we can use JavaScript to close this dialog.
 The script yahoo-cookies-consent-closing.js does just that, so let's apply it to our asset using the CLI.

 Apply our Yahoo cookie consent closer to the Engadget asset